Honey Garlic Shrimp Sausage Broccoli

 Sauté the Broccoli:

-Return sausage and shrimp to the skillet with the broccoli.
-Pour the honey garlic sauce over everything.
-Fold together well so every bite is coated.
-Let the flavors meld for two to three minutes as the sauce thickens and clings to the ingredients.
+Return both sausage and shrimp to the skillet.
+Pour the prepared honey garlic sauce all over.
+Stir everything well to fully coat every bite.
+Let the pan cook for another two to three minutes so the sauce thickens and glazes the proteins and broccoli richly.

 Storage Tips